 The keys used to allocate unrealised gains between technical reserves and own funds were recalibrated in 2020.
-A method has been developed based on historical payments to insureds and referral agents, representing a robust and simple approach that is consistent with the Group's practices.
+A method has been developed based on historical dividend payments to policyholders and commission payments to referral agents.
+This method represents a robust and simple approach that is consistent with the Group's practices.